Deadly Auto Defects: From the 1900s to Now

 One thing that the history of auto defects makes abundantly clear is that car companies will do their best to cover up their mistakes, even if it costs people their lives.
 Recalls only ever happen as a last resort, when the company realizes that the lawsuits against them will cost more than taking back defective products.
 If you have been injured due to an auto defect, then you have the right to file a claim against the liable company.
 However, having the legal right to do so will not make the process easy.

 The auto company will most likely fight you tooth and nail.
 They may even try to blame your injuries on your own negligence, despite all evidence pointing to the contrary.
-The best way to handle these cases is to make sure you have an expert Colorado Springs car accident attorney in your corner, fighting for you.
+The best way to handle these cases is to make sure you have a skilled Colorado Springs car accident attorney in your corner, fighting for you.
 Thankfully, you can find an excellent team at The Bussey Law Firm, P.C.
 To get the help you need, call us at (719) 475-2555 today.